nobrowning/draft_llm_conf_benchmark/draft-cui-nmrg-llm-benchmark.md

 - Evaluation metrics are often limited to simple syntactic checks or isolated command validation, failing to capture whether the intended network behavior is actually achieved.

 Consequently, it is difficult to compare different LLM approaches or to identify gaps in reasoning, context-sensitivity, and error-correction capabilities{{Long2025}}{{Liu2024}}{{Fuad2024}}{{Lira2024}}.
 To address these shortcomings, this document introduce **NetConfBench**, a holistic framework that provides:
-1. An emulatorbased environment (built on GNS3) to simulate realistic device interactions.
+1. An emulator-based environment (built on GNS3) to simulate realistic device interactions.
-2. A benchmark suite of forty tasks spanning multiple domains, each defined by intent, topology, initial state, and expert-validated ground truth.
+2. A benchmark suite of forty tasks spanning routing, QoS, and security, each defined by intent, topology, initial state, ground-truth configuration, annotated reasoning trace, and expert-crafted testcases.
 3. Multidimensional metrics-*reasoning score*, *command score*, and *testcase score*-that evaluate an agent's internal reasoning coherence, semantic correctness of generated commands, and functional outcomes in the emulated network.

-NetConfBench aims to enable reproducible, comprehensive comparisons among singleturn LLMs, ReActstyle multiturn agents, and knowledge-augmented variants, guiding future research toward truly autonomous, intent-driven network configuration.
+NetConfBench aims to enable reproducible, comprehensive comparisons among single-turn LLMs, ReAct-style multiturn agents, and knowledge-augmented variants, guiding future research toward truly autonomous, intent-driven network configuration.

 # Terminology